 With Precisely, you can automate and streamline your contract creation process by using automated templates.
-Create your template in our online contract creator and generate quality-assured contracts in a matter of minutes!
-And it, of course, works with all contracts.

-Step 1: Create template
+Step 1: Creating a template

-Step 1.1: Add documents
+Step 1.1: Adding documents

 - Click the green New document button,